 New Mexico Dried Chile Peppers

+New Mexico Dried Chile Peppers are as representative of the State of New Mexico, as Big Ben is to the city of London.
 New Mexico is known for both their Red & Green Chile Peppers.
 The most well known chile pepper growing area is around Hatch, New Mexico in the southern part of the state.
 The area grows what is considered the “classic” New Mexico Chile Pepper.
-We work with a family farm in Hatch which grows what we consider the best tasting chiles in the state.
+We work with a family Hatch who grows what we consider the best tasting chiles in the state.
 They grow, dry and either crush or grind their red and green chile peppers.
 The flavors and colors are amazing.

 Add dried New Mexico Dried Chile Peppers directly to your recipes – diced, sliced or pureed.
 The whole dried pod can be ground in your spice or coffee grinder (with or without the seeds, depending on your heat tolerance).
 Fresh or rehydrated (drained and patted dry) chiles may be roasted first over a fire to release additional flavor.
 A nonstick skillet for 5-10 minutes will work in a pinch.
 Be sure to use low to medium heat for this and be careful not to burn or scorch them.
 They can also be rehydrated by pouring hot (not boiling) water over them and letting sit about 10-15 minutes.
 Don’t let them soak longer as they tend to become bitter.